NBA Live 19

 NBA Live 19 is a basketball simulation video game developed by EA Tiburon and published by EA Sports.
 It features Joel Embiid of the Philadelphia 76ers as its cover athlete and was released for PlayStation 4 and Xbox One on September 7, 2018.
-It was the 22nd and last installment in the NBA Live series and the follow-up to 2017's NBA Live 18 while being the latest entry in the franchise to date as of 2025.
+It was the 22nd and last installment in the NBA Live series and the follow-up to 2017's NBA Live 18 while being the latest entry in the franchise to date as of 2026.
 It received mixed-to-positive reviews from critics, who praised the improved gameplay, new additions and modes but criticized the AI and animations.
+On January 30, 2026, the online servers for the game were shut down.

 Features

 NBA Live 19 features Joel Embiid of the Philadelphia 76ers on the cover.
 Much like EA's Madden NFL 19, gameplay improvements include the introduction of real-player motion and the expansion of one-on-one features.
 It is also the first basketball game to include the option to create a female player.
 In addition, NBA Live 19 received a new commentary team of New York Knicks radio play-by-play announcer Ed Cohen and ESPN basketball analyst Jay Williams, replacing Mike Breen and Jeff Van Gundy, who voiced the NBA Live series since NBA Live 14 and the canceled NBA Elite 11.
 New presentation elements debuted for this season, and career mode is enhanced with streetballer Grayson "The Professor" Boucher and ESPN's First Take as co-hosts Stephen A. Smith and Max Kellerman, among others, reacting to player performances.